make-all/tuya-local/custom_components/tuya_local/devices/README.md

 so if any overlap exists in the rules, it won't always be predictable which icon will be displayed.

-### `invalid`

-//Optional.
-Boolean, default false.//
-Invalid set to true allows an attribute to temporarily be set read-only in some conditions.
-Rather than passing requests to set the attribute through to the Tuya protocol, attempts to set it will throw an error while it meets the conditions to be `invalid`.

 ### `value-redirect`

 //Optional.//